Upload Files in Chat

 For PDFs, Pinchy automatically picks the best vision-capable model available in your provider configuration.
 Anthropic Claude and Google Gemini handle PDFs natively; other vision-capable models fall back to a text-and-image extraction step.

-For Microsoft Word .docx files, Pinchy extracts the document’s text — paragraphs, headings, and tables — at upload time and ships it directly to the agent as text.
+For Microsoft Word .docx files, Pinchy converts the document to Markdown at upload time — headings, lists, and GitHub-flavored tables all survive — and ships it directly to the agent as text.
 No vision model required.
-Embedded images in .docx are not yet processed.
+Embedded images are replaced with a [image] placeholder until a future release adds vision-based descriptions.

-Workspaces are isolated per agent: file-reading tools only see files in that agent’s own workspace, never another agent’s files or the host system.
+Workspaces are isolated per agent: file-reading tools only see files in that agent's own workspace, never another agent's files or the host system.
+The user-attached file lives in uploads/; if the agent has Write Files permission and produces a deliverable (an export, a draft, a generated report), it writes to the sibling workbench/ directory instead — that separation keeps "what the user gave me" and "what I made" easy to tell apart.
 See Agent Workspaces for the full picture.

 Shared agents